Shashank-Holla/TSAI-END-Program/09- HandsOn 3/README.md

 QASC is a question-and-answer data set that focuses on sentence composition.
 It consists of 9,980 8-channel multiple-choice questions on elementary school science (8,134 train, 926 dev, 920 test)

+### Question-and-answer dataset

+This corpus includes Wikipedia articles, factual questions manually generated from them, and answers to these manually generated questions for use in academic research.
+This dataset contains around 2500 unique questions.

 ## Results